mahdiarsadeghi/tce/identifiability/README.md

 This folder contains the supplementary code allowing to reproduce the structural identifiability analysis.
-The Maple worksheets are names as the corresponding subsections in the paper.
+The Maple worksheets are named according to the statements in the paper they are affiliated with.
 For each worksheet, a pdf version is provided.